-For example, a worksheet set up to track daily progress toward a goal: 1,000 new sales in a 10-day period.
-Cell C16 contains the goal value, and cell C17 contains a simple sum formula:
+For example, a worksheet set up to track daily progress toward a goal: 1,000 new sales in 10 days.
+Cell C16 contains the goal value for the thermometer chart, and cell C17 contains a simple sum formula:

 = SUM (C5:C14)

-Cell B18 contains a formula that calculates the percent of goal completed for the thermometer lower bar:
+Cell C19 contains a formula that calculates the percent of goal completed for the thermometer lower bar:

 = C17 / C16